gsnaider/two-face-inpainting/README.md

 <a name="saved-model"/>

 #### Saved Model
 The saved model is provided in the release v1.0, in the `saved_model.tar.xz` file.
-You can move the contents of that directory to any location you want on your computer.
-From now on we will referr to that location as `<saved_model_dir>`.
+You will have to extract that directory, and you can move the contents of that directory to any location you want on your computer.
+From now on we will refer to that location as `<saved_model_dir>`.

 <a name="launch"/>